 8 days, 8 nights:

 Level of Difficulty – Moderate to Difficult.
-Although the mileage is very reasonable, days 4 and 6 are extremely hilly, especially with hybrid bikes and riding off-road.
-Cycling enthusiasts will love the challenge of this terrain, but active travelers will also love the tour using an electric-assist bike to enable full enjoyment of your vacation.
+Although the mileage is very reasonable, days 4 and 6 are extremely hilly, especially with hybrid bikes and off-road riding.
+Cycling enthusiasts will love the challenge of this terrain, but active, fit travelers will also love the tour using an electric-assist bike to enable full enjoyment of your vacation.
 All participants must be able to handle a bike comfortably, as we occasionally ride through gravel scattered along roads from farm vehicles, and ride downhill on bumpy roads.

 For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our participants made!